 Besides the main tenant, every adult above the age of 18 residing in the rental property is a tenant.
 They will provide their contact information, such as phone numbers and emails, and sign the rental agreement.

-Moreover, this will guarantee that all adults living in your property are legally responsible and obligated to abide by the terms of the agreement.
+Moreover, this will guarantee that all adults living in your property are legally responsible.
+They have an obligation to abide to the terms of the agreement.
 It implies that you can terminate the rental agreement of all tenants if any of the adult occupants violate the terms.

 In addition, you can include an occupancy clause declaring that only the tenants and their minor children have the authorization to reside in the property.
-The length of stay for guests can also be stated.
+Also you can state the length of stay.
 Alter an occupancy limit to control the number of occupants in your property.

 Description of the Rental Property